WeOpenML/PandaLM/README.md

 ## **Usage**

 We offer several choices for experiencing our PandaLM.
-(Uploading...Please be patient.)
+(Uploading model weights...Please be patient.)

 1. Try PandaLM on your local machine (with a GPU having at least 24G VRAM) using a Web UI: {}
 2. Run PandaLM on batch data in a command-line script: {}